ndiego/icon-block/readme.txt

 8. You are not limited to traditional icons.
 Any SVG-based graphic will work as well.
 The block will respect any hard-coded color/fill values in the provided SVG.

 == Changelog ==

++ 1.9.0 = 2024-03-24

+**Added**

+* Add Playground blueprint for live preview in the Plugin Directory.

+**Changed**

+* Wrap Icon Blocks in list items when placed inside navigation menus (requires WordPress 6.5 or Gutenberg 17.6+).
+* Update "Tested up to" to WordPress 6.5.
+* Update "Requires at least" to WordPress 6.3.

 = 1.8.0 - 2024-02-03 =